Welcome to The Ohio State University Saxophone Studio!

 How many students are in the studio?

-The studio size ranges between 16–22 undergraduate and graduate music majors.
+The size of the studio fluctuates between 16–22 undergraduate and graduate music majors.

 How many students are accepted into the studio each year?